 Referral, at an age determined by patient, parent, and pediatric dentist, to a dentist knowledgeable and comfortable with managing adult oral health care needs.

 This policy presents a great opportunity to prevent dental disease in the youngest population.
-However, the success of the policy is dependent upon whether general dentists and pediatric dentists are accepting of infant patients and welcome infant referrals from pediatricians.
+However, the success of the policy is dependent upon whether general dentists are accepting of infant patients and welcome infant referrals from pediatricians.

-By eliminating or delaying the development of caries, the general dentist has the opportunity to retain the patient in the practice without the stress of providing extensive restorative procedures to a young child incapable of cooperation.
-The practice has the opportunity to retain the patient in the practice from infancy into adulthood, providing preventive services such as sealants, cosmetic dentistry, bleaching, and orthodontics.
-Should the patient remain in the community after reaching adulthood, the general dentist has the opportunity of treating the patient’s children.
+By eliminating or delaying the development of caries, the general dentist has the opportunity to retain the patient in the practice without the stress of providing extensive restorative procedures to a young child incapable of or with limited ability to cooperate.
+The practice has the opportunity to retain the patient in the practice from infancy into adulthood, providing preventive services such as pit and fissure sealants, cosmetic dentistry, and orthodontics if necessary.
+Should the patient remain in the community after reaching adulthood, the general dentist has the opportunity of treating their patient’s children.

-By learning and using some very simple behavioral guidance techniques to make dental treatment for the youngest patient a pleasant experience, the dentist can take positive steps to provide the child patient a lifetime of optimum oral health and at the same time create an additional profit center for the practice.
-The objective of this course is to teach some basic management skills to the dental staff that makes pediatric dentistry pleasant for both the patient and staff and profitable for the practice.
+By learning and using some very simple behavioral guidance techniques to make dental treatment for the youngest patient a pleasant experience, the dentist can take positive steps to provide the child patient a lifetime of optimum oral health.
+The objective of this course is to teach some basic management skills to the dental staff that makes pediatric dentistry pleasant for both the patient and staff for the practice.